 Healthy adults usually don’t experience side effects from antiemetic medicines.
 Side effects can be a concern for older adults or people who have health problems.

 Antihistamines may make you feel sleepy.
-This can affect your ability to drive or operate machines, and it may be hard for you to think clearly.
+This can affect your ability to drive or operate machines.
+It may be hard for you to think clearly.
 Alcohol can increase the drowsiness caused by antihistamines.
-Antihistamines may also cause your mouth and eyes to feel dry.
+They may also cause your mouth and eyes to feel dry.

 Who shouldn’t take OTC antiemetic medicines?